 - 1 gram of yeast

 Step 1) Fill your flask, Pyrex bottle, or mason jar with the appropriate amount of water and place on a hotplate.
-Seal your container but do not over tighten.
+Important: Seal your container but do not over tighten.
 This allows any pressure or condensation to escape.
 Heat to a boil.